fionaochs/DNA-sequence-translation/readMe.md

 Asynchronous search capabilities with celery and Redis as message broker and result store. <br/> React frontend uses local storage to persist searched sequences and generated results.

+# To run locally
+Have instance of React app, server, and celery worker running

 # To run React app
 ``cd ./frontend`` <br/>
 ``npm start``